UoW-ATM/Mercury/docs/Programmatic use.rst

 Note that contrary to the CLI version, in general string parameters can be iterated with the object interface.

-The Mercury object can also use two important features to help the user, the parmametriser and the aggregator.
-Both are described in detail in the advanced usage, here: :ref:`parametriser_aggregator`
+The Mercury object can also use two important features to help the user, the parametriser and the aggregator.
+Both are described in detail in the advanced usage section, here: :ref:`parametriser_aggregator`